 Always keep your plants as healthy as possible, providing them with the appropriate amount of water and fertilizer.
 A healthy tree will be better able to survive any problem, including sunscald.

 Be careful when pruning – air circulation is good, but an ample leaf canopy will naturally protect your tree’s fruit and bark from intense sunlight.
 Old conventional wisdom recommended painting the trunks of citrus trees with whitewash (1 part white latex paint, 1 part water).
-While this is an effective form of sunscreen, it can be unsightly and not practiced as much anymore.
+While this is an effective form of sunscreen, it can be unsightly and is not practiced as much anymore.